monginadiana/My-gallery/README.md

 Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request

+## Technology Used

+Technologies used to develop this application:

+Python 3.8
+Django 2.2
+Django-Bootstrap
+HTML
+CSS